-Your truck’s tires give you more information than you realize in the alpha-numeric code on the side.
+Your truck’s tire specs give you more information than you realize in the alpha-numeric code on the side.
 Learn to read and understand what these letters and numbers mean for your tires’ truck load index, speed rating and size.
 Understanding these values will make you a better consumer when choosing tires for your truck.

-How to Read a Tire
+How to Read Tire Specs

 If you take a close look at a tire, you will find a large amount of information.
-Everything from the manufacturer’s name to the tire size and load rating appear on the sidewall.
+Everything from the manufacturer’s name to the tire size and load rating appears on the sidewall.
 Interpreting these numbers requires you to know what values to look for and their meanings.

 On the sidewall, you will find the tire’s type, the width, aspect ratio, construction, wheel rating, load index and speed rating.
 You can identify the values based on their position relative to each other and how many numbers or letters they have.
 The Tire and Rim Association standardizes these values for all American tire manufacturers.